tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * The `class` column is going to be used to demonstrate how one-hot-encoding works in `sklearn`.

-* An instance of the `OneHotEncoder` module is created
+* An instance of the `OneHotEncoder` module is created.

   ```python
   enc = OneHotEncoder()